As part of a six-week Asia trip, we were heading to Koh Samui, Thailand. And we wanted to visit Koh Tao too.

 And Sai Nuan Beach itself is a pleasant laid-back place to spend a few hours.

-Booking through Agoda or Booking.com
+Booking through Booking.com

 But expect the rooms to be the lower category ones – Superior (without balcony) or Deluxe (balcony with garden, pool or limited sea view).